NAR-*ICP: Neural Execution of Classical ICP-based Pointcloud Registration Algorithms

 \item For the \textit{categorical} probes, we apply a \gls{cce} loss with $Y_c$ the set of scalar variables in $y$:

 \end{itemize}

-We also introduce an optimisation step to our training process, as described previously.
-This includes passing the ground truth transformed pointclouds and correspondences as additional training signals in the final step of the model and computing an additional loss term, as shown in the last lines of \Cref{algo:nar}.
+We also introduce an optimisation step to our training process, as described in \Cref{subsec:hintupdates}.
+This includes passing the ground truth transformed point clouds and correspondences as additional training signals in the final step of the model and computing an additional loss term, as shown in the last lines of \Cref{algo:nar}.
 We retrieve the ground truth information from the input datasets.
 The last step of our model is then trained conditionally: